Luxembourg International Climate Finance Days logo

 This session provides a deep dive into the Tropical Forest Forever Facility (TFFF), a groundbreaking initiative designed to mobilize large-scale capital for the preservation of the world’s most vital forest ecosystems.
 Participants will explore the strategic link between the TFFF and the Tropical Forest Investment Fund (TFIF), examining how their synergy bridges the gap between high-level investment and tangible conservation outcomes.

-13:00 - 14:30 Philharmonie Foyer
+13:00 - 14:30 Philharmonie Foyer - 1, Place de l'Europe L-1499 Luxembourg

-Closing Session Luxembourg ICF Days 2026
+Closing Luxembourg ICF Days 2026

 by Ministry of the Environment, Climate and Biodiversity